bholloway/nginject-loader/README.md

 ## Limitation

 This loader is primarily for support of block comment `@ngInject` in legacy code.
-If a solution to migrate such code to `"ngInject"` becomes available this loader may be **depricated**.
+If a solution to migrate such code to `"ngInject"` syntax becomes available this loader may be **depricated**.

-Please raise an issue if your use case cannot support migration to `"ngInject"`.
+Please comment on [this issue](https://github.com/bholloway/nginject-loader/issues/2) if your use case cannot suffer migration to `"ngInject"` syntaxv .

 ## Usage